andrewbaxter/good-ormning/readme.md

 ### First time

 1. You'll need the following runtime dependencies:

-   - `good-ormning-runtime`
    - `tokio-postgres` for PostgreSQL
    - `rusqlite` for Sqlite

    And `build.rs` dependencies:
    - `good-ormning`

    And you _must_ enable one (or more) of the database features:
    - `pg`
    - `sqlite`

-   plus maybe `chrono` for `DateTime` support.
+   plus maybe `chrono` or `jiff` for `DateTime` support.

-2. Create a `build.rs` and define your initial schema version and queries
+2. Create a `build.rs` and define your initial schema version using `Version::new()`.
 3. Call `goodormning::generate()` to output the generated code
 4. In your code, after creating a database connection, call `migrate`
+5. Make queries using `good_query!()`.

 ### Schema changes

 1. Copy your previous version schema, leaving the old schema version untouched.
 Modify the new schema and queries as you wish.
 2. Pass both the old and new schema versions to `goodormning::generate()`, which will generate the new migration statements.
 3. At runtime, the `migrate` call will make sure the database is updated to the new schema version.

+You can get rid of old schema versions once you know there are no existing databases running that version.

 ## Example